 Incident discussions and conduct proceedings are treated confidentially for both the complainant and respondent.
 Only members of the AUS community with legitimate need-to-know will be consulted or informed of confidential information regarding a student.
-The University will weigh the request for confidentiality with the safety of the community in cases where there is evidence that the offender will cause harm.
+The University will weigh the request for confidentiality with the safety of the community in cases where there is evidence that the offender will cause harm

-If requested, efforts will be made to protect the complainants' and witnesses' identities.
+If requested, efforts will be made to protect the complainants' and witnesses' identities as a preventive measure; to ensure, the safety of all parties involved.
+Parties will sign a No Contact Contract with Student Conduct and Conflict Resolution.